 Can often pinpoint where the cancer signal comes from

-The MCED test is recommended for adults with an elevated risk for cancer, such as those aged 50 or older.
-This new blood test should be used in addition to, not in place of, other cancer-screening tests recommended by your health care provider.
-The MCED test does not detect all cancers nor measure your genetic risk of developing cancer in the future.
+The MCED test is recommended for adults with a higher risk for cancer, such as those 50 and older.
+This new blood test should be used in addition to other cancer-screening tests.
+It doesn't check for all cancers or measure your risk of developing cancer in the future.

 Laboratory / Test Information